Guidance

 • any other information the relevant standing advice tells you to include

-If flood defences are present, the estimated flood level should account for the residual flood risk if they breached or overtopped.
-You may be able to get the estimated flood level from the Environment Agency or your LPA.
-If not, you’ll need a flood risk specialist to calculate this for you.
+You may be able to get the estimated flood level and information about residual risks from the Environment Agency’s Flood Map for Planning.
+If not, you will need a flood risk specialist to calculate this for you.

-State in your assessment all levels in relation to Ordnance Datum (the height above average sea level).
+You should state all levels in your assessment in relation to Ordnance Datum (the height above average sea level).
 You may be able to get this information from the Ordnance Survey.
-If not, you’ll need to get a land survey carried out by a qualified surveyor.
+If not, you will need to get a land survey carried out by a qualified surveyor.

-Check with the LPA to see if your minor extension is in an area with increased flood risk because of multiple minor extensions in the area.
+Check with the LPA to see if your minor extension is in an area with increased flood risk because of multiple minor extensions.
 If it is, you need to include an assessment of the off-site flood risk.

 • ‘highly vulnerable’